tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 To do this in XMMS:

 -   Open XMMS
-    -   Options -> preferences.
+    -   Options > Preferences.
-    -   Choose the Alsa output plugin.
+    -   Choose the ALSA output plugin.

 For applications which do not provide a ALSA output, you can use aoss from the alsa-oss package.
 To use aoss, when you run the program, prefix